 The jeer can of course be chanted in any key, so to notate a different performance of it, we might want to change the absolute pitch (without changing the relationship between the two pitches).
-This is done by simply changing the specification of absolute pitch for the lower pitch line by writing a different pitch name, such as G3 or C4+22.
+To do this, we simply change the specification of absolute pitch for the lower pitch line by writing a different pitch name, such as G3 or C4+22.
 Nothing else need be changed: the interval between the two pitch lines will still be 300 cents.
 (This is in contrast to staff notation, where changing the key requires rewriting every note of the piece.)

-In this way, a legato melody appears in the score as a continuous, bending line.
+In this way, a legato melody appears in the score as a continuous, bending line, as can be seen in our “sports jeer” example.
 The “tops” of the T shapes are still visible as vertical extensions beyond that line, indicating where a new “note” is articulated, for instance by a new syllable in the lyrics.

 We now know how to specify an interval between two recurrent pitches.
 Very often, however, there will be more than two such pitches, and further pitch lines will need to be added, with their relative pitch also specified.
 The result will be a set of pitch lines representing a “scale” in the musical sense.